mui/material-ui/docs/pages/blog/lab-date-pickers-to-mui-x.md

 ---
-title: MUI X expands its product line with advanced date and time picker components
+title: Date and time pickers are moving to MUI X
-description: Migrate to the new package to start building with our powerful date and time pickers, now part of MUI X.
+description: Migrate to the new package to start building with our powerful date and time pickers, now part of MUI X. Previously released MIT components stayed MIT.
 date: 2022-04-03T00:00:00.000Z
 authors: ['flaviendelangle']
 tags: ['MUI X', 'News']